 The Lancaster as it looked in 1963

 Mr. Ramage made several major changes to the hotel.
 In 1964 he was granted a license for the hotel and the wing from room 12 to 21 was built.
 The lounge bar and cellar area was down stairs.
 In 1966 the front of the hotel was altered and extended which included the cocktail bar, entrance porch and the dining room.
 In 1967, Mrs. Campbell -Mr. Ramage's mother in law - had her house built at the back of the hotel, and rooms 22 and 23 were added at this stage.
 In 1980 the front porch and dining room were extended out another four feet and double glazing fitted .
-The spa was added in 1985 and the steam room in1999.
+The steam was fitted room in1999.